TRAUMA THERPAY

 You’re stuck in the past, and you want to move forward.

-Traumas do not need to to be big to be impactful.
-Seemingly minor traumas repeated over time can be just as influential as large scale traumas.
-Examples of “minor” repeated traumas include being told your emotions don’t matter, being denied affection or positive affirmation, or having to live up to epectations not congruent to your value system.
+Traumas do not need to be big to be impactful.
+Seemingly minor traumas (little t traumas) repeated over time can be just as influential as large-scale traumas (large T traumas).
+Examples of “minor” repeated traumas include being told your emotions don’t matter, being denied affection or positive affirmation, or having to live up to expectations not congruent with your value system.
 Traumas are not your fault, they are simply a response of the nervous system.

 What are some trauma responses?